UnsignedArduino/Chessbot/README.md

-To create your own data set, run [ `/src/train/gather_board_images.py`](src/train/gather_board_images.py), which uploads captured images to the configured "Chessbot Boards" dataset on Roboflow. (should be configured for keypoint detection)
+To create your own data set, run [ `/src/train/gather_board_images.py`](src/train/gather_board_images.py), which uploads captured images to the configured "Chessbot Boards" dataset on Roboflow. (should be configured for segmentation)

 ```bash
 python src/train/gather_board_images.py